~50%

 Why operational excellence in banking is so hard to achieve – the six core challenges

 AI scaling: Fragmented processes, unstructured data and a lack of real-time integration prevent banks from scaling AI beyond pilot projects.
+57 per cent of organisations rate their data as not AI-ready (Gartner, 2025).

 Talent shortage: Knowledge loss from retiring legacy experts meets a lack of willingness among young talent to work with outdated systems.

 Cultural resistance: Hierarchical structures and risk-averse cultures in large financial institutions slow the necessary cultural change.
+HFS Research notes: more than two-thirds of process intelligence implementations deliver disappointing results – frequently due to a lack of organisational anchoring.

 Competitive pressure: Neobanks and fintechs operate with cost-to-serve models up to ten times more efficient.
+McKinsey projects that 170 billion dollars in global banking profits are at stake for institutions that fail to adapt.

 It is precisely within this constellation that Celonis positions itself.
 Not as yet another automation tool, but as the intelligence layer that first enables banks to understand their problems – before attempting to solve them.